Qiskit/qiskit-ibmq-provider/README.md

     versions will still be working during the `0.3.x` series.
 From 0.4 onwards, only `v2` credentials are supported, and it is recommended to upgrade in order to take advantage of the new features.
-  * updating your credentials to the IBM Quantum Experience `v2` implies that you will need to update your programs.
+  * updating your credentials to the IBM Quantum `v2` implies that you will need to update your programs.
 The sections below contain instructions on how to perform the transition.

-### Updating your IBM Quantum Experience credentials
+### Updating your IBM Quantum credentials

 If you have credentials for the legacy Quantum Experience or Qconsole stored in disk, you can make use of `IBMQ.update_account()` helper.
 This helper will read